Image Collection: Viral Skin Diseases

 Get the Latest health and medical information delivered direct to your inbox!

 Plantar warts are different from most other warts.
-They tend to be flat and cause the buildup of callus (that has to be peeled away before the plantar wart itself can be seen.
-Plantar warts may attack blood vessels deep in the skin.
+They tend to be flat and cause the buildup of the top layer of the skin (that has to be peeled away before the plantar wart itself can be seen.
 They can be quite painful.
-Plantar warts are caused by human papillomavirus (HPV) type 1 and tend to affect teenagers.
+Plantar warts are caused by human papillomavirus (HPV) type 1, 2, 4 and 63 and tend to affect teenagers.

 To avoid plantar warts, a child should be taught never to wear someone else's shoes.
 If a child gets plantar warts, they should be treated by a doctor.
 Plantar warts can be far more of a problem than common warts.